How Kimi Raikkonen Re-Signing With Ferrari Impacts F1 2018 Driver Market

 Photo via Red Bull Content Pool

-Heading into 2018, unlike last year, when Williams Martini Racing thought it best to let Felipe Massa go — ultimately bringing him out of his month-long retirement — to make room for Lance Stroll alongside Valtteri Bottas, the team has little reason not to keep him around.
+Unlike last year, when Williams Martini Racing thought it best to let Felipe Massa go — ultimately bringing him out of his month-long retirement — to make room for Lance Stroll alongside Valtteri Bottas, the team has little reason not to keep him around for 2018.
 Massa has outperformed Stroll and currently sits five points ahead of the rookie in the standings, and there are no likely candidates vying for his place.

 What’s more, it’s possible that Ferrari’s decision to hang onto the 37-year-old Raikkonen could remind Williams that, at 36 years old, Massa still has plenty of spring in his step.